9brada6/tabs-with-posts/tests/manual_testing.md

 5. Make sure that each function written in an article block reference article block class, even the_title() or the_permalink().
 6. Usually, the title should have &__title, and the meta should have &__meta.
 7. Test how each article block style works with show more posts button.
+8. Make sure that the meta wrapper is not displayed, if the meta inside is not.

 ## CSS of Article Blocks